steven-halla/casino_hell/README.md

  python src/main.py

-lets add random messsages that play on the bet screen no reason to see the same text over and over again maybe do this via a counter say every 10 games we can change the welcome messge this means all games will need to back to the welcome screen or we just make a new screen type that only triggers on counter of 10

 rib demon slots:
-every time you lose you get plucked, but its hell so it regrows. having a high body  can deflect the rib snatchers  or even reduce damage
+every time you lose you get plucked, but its hell so it regrows. we cna have rib demons do 1/4 player HP damage or something like that damage is done if all 3 spins land on a rib demon having a high body  can deflect the rib snatchers  or even reduce damage

 each game needs 2 stats attached to it

-opossum in a can game states:
-Welcome screen-has welcome message
-THere is no need for a bet screen

-pick_screen
-if you are here, subtract money from player pool

-play again screen: select play again or quit

 opossom guard: this item blocks opposum bites from doing damage opossom repellant: 25% chance picking the wrong can wont result in a loss